-The City of Kalamazoo offers a monthly curbside collection of bulk trash.
+The City of Kalamazoo offers a curbside collection of bulk trash.
 (For information on the Annual Spring Drop-Off Days for City residents, please click here.)

 Place items intended for collection at or near the curb lawn no earlier than 6:00 a.m. on the day before the scheduled pick up, and no later than 7:00 a.m. the day of the scheduled pick up.
 Please note: All items not picked up, for any reason, must be removed from the curb lawn within two days following the completion of the regularly scheduled pick up for the area.
-If items are placed at the curb lawn too soon, or left out on the curb lawn on days other than those allowed for monthly bulk trash collection, the City may take immediate enforcement action, without notice, and bill the associated costs to the property owner.
+If items are placed at the curb lawn too soon, or left out on the curb lawn on days other than those allowed for bulk trash collection, the City may take immediate enforcement action, without notice, and bill the associated costs to the property owner.

 To report a missed bulk trash collection, please call 269-337-8215 within two business days of the scheduled collection.
 A clause in the bulk trash contract requires the contractor to collect all reported misses of eligible materials within 48 hours of notice by the City.
 Again, trash that has been allowed to remain on the curb lawn for more than two days after the scheduled collection (and not reported as missed) is considered to be a public nuisance and could be subject to corrective action.

-Up to 7.5 cubic yards of bulk trash material (household junk and debris) will be accepted from each residential property each month.
+Up to 7.5 cubic yards of bulk trash material (household junk and debris) will be accepted from each residential property each quarter.
 Small quantities of carpet will be collected only if cut to sections no larger than 4' x 4' and rolled.

 More than 7.5 cubic yards of household junk and debris; regular household trash, food, small items that could be put in household trash carts, human waste, yard waste, dead animals, tires, large auto parts, rocks, sand, glass, concrete, remodeling/renovation materials, infested items posing a risk to workers (see paragraph below), nor any materials placed in opaque/non-transparent plastic bags. --Due to potential health risks, items placed in opaque/non-transparent plastic bags will not be accepted.
 Smaller bulk items must be placed in open boxes or clear plastic bags.